This post has been sponsored by H&R Block.

 With your tax documents organized and ready, you can file your taxes with H&R Block online or in-person.

-Here are several tips to organize your tax documents.
+Here are several tips for organizing your tax documents.

 Clean Up and Organize